eviofragoso/restaurant_api/step_guide.md

-23 - [lvl2] Adapted tests to the new association structure 24 - [lvl2] Added tests to validate the behaviour of menu having multiple menu items and menu items can be on multiple menus 25 - [lvl2] Added Faker to help generating unique names for tests and to genererate test data more efficiently in general
+23 - [lvl2] Adapted tests to the new association structure 24 - [lvl2] Added tests to validate the behaviour of menu having multiple menu items and menu items can be on multiple menus 25 - [lvl2] Added Faker to help generating unique names for tests and to genererate test data more efficiently in general 26 - [lvl2] Added filtering in menu and menu item so the data can be acessed based on its associations.
+I preferred it over nested routes beacause it's an API an its easier to maintain and to comply to multiple use cases.
+27 - [lvl2] Added use cases to validate the filtering 28 - [lvl3] Since the json is an array os restaurants, added an import endpoint in the restaurant controller 29 - [lvl3] Created a import service, using a PORO class 30 - [lvl3] Added price to the menu menu item association 31 - [lvl3] Added endpoint checks for file existence and format 32 - [lvl3] Changed validations to adapt to json data